Post

 nvim ~/.bashrc

-2. Check what changed:
+2. Check modifications:

 1